kimjammer/Toy-Cloud/README.md

 All docker containers must be built with the context set to the parent (this) directory.
 Docker compose handles this already.

+To orchestrate containers, the orchestrator container has access to the docker socket.
+This is equivalent to giving the container root access to your system.